Let’s stay safe …Together!

 The Parkland College Police Department will, with all due diligence, preserve the safety to all patrons of the college.

 We seek to ensure a safe and secure campus environment for the more than 10,000 students, faculty, staff, and visitors.
 We will do everything possible to ensure your safety, by providing a visible presence and deterrent to disruptions.
+We strive towards this goal through our belief in and execution of 10 core principles that have been affirmed by the Illinois Association of Chiefs of Police and the Illinois NAACP.
+More information can be found here.

 The officers and staff of the campus police stand ready, committed and willing to serve you and the college community 24 hours a day, 365 days a year.
 Let’s stay safe …Together!